CvAmp/ARC/README.md

 ### Basic Selection

 1. **Choose a Color**: Click on any color circle in the top toolbar to select it
-2. **Select Map Regions**: Click on any region of the map to color it with your selected color
+2. **Select Map Elements**: Click on any tile, gate, or shrine on the map to color it with your selected color
-3. **Toggle Selection**: Click on an already-colored region with the same color to deselect it
+3. **Toggle Selection**: Click on an already-colored element with the same color to deselect it
-4. **Change Colors**: Select a different color and click on regions to change their color
+4. **Change Colors**: Select a different color and click on elements to change their color
+5. **Add Labels**: Click on a color's label area to add custom text descriptions

 ### Navigation

-- **Zoom**: Use mouse wheel to zoom in/out
+- **Zoom**: Use Shift + mouse wheel to zoom in/out (centers on mouse cursor)
 - **Pan**: Click and drag to move around the map
-- **Reset View**: Refresh the page to return to the original view
+- **Reset Zoom**: Click the "Reset Zoom" button to return to the original view

 ### Color Management

-- **Color Counts**: Numbers below each color show how many regions are using that color
+- **Color Counts**: Numbers below each color show how many elements are using that color
+- **Color Labels**: Click on the label area below colors to add descriptive text
 - **Reset All**: Click the "Reset All" button to clear all selections

 ### Export & Save